Iwoye-Ketu: Description and culture

 The local farms are agrarian, and the local university is the Federal University of Agriculture, Abeokuta, FUNAAB.
 However, the Orisa Oluwa tradition forbids pig farming because pigs are dirty.

 Local tradition also prohibits the use of umbrellas.
 Due to the community's honour and respect for their deity, strong protocols were developed around avoiding the use of umbrellas.
 It is not illegal to own an umbrella or for people who live in the town to use one outside the locality.
 The punishment needs to be clarified, as it just does not happen.
 It is suspected, but not known, that visitors to the town would be forgiven for breaking this taboo.

 The border is such that some residences have some rooms in one country and others in another.
-All the shops are willing to accept Nigerian or Beninan currency, and stocks of imported products, such as rice, wine, perfume, and car tyres are readily available.
+All the shops are willing to accept Nigerian or Beninese currency, and stocks of imported products, such as rice, wine, perfume, and car tyres are readily available.